City & Rangers win as Hibs hold Celtic

 Partick Thistle moved out of the bottom two after Clare Docherty's second-half goal secured a point away to Motherwell.

-Amy Anderson and Kaela McDonald-Nguah struck to put the home team in front after Cara McBrearty's free-kick had opening the scoring for Thistle.
+Amy Anderson and Kaela McDonald-Nguah struck to put the home team in front after Cara McBrearty's free-kick had opeed the scoring for Thistle.